 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Oral allergy syndrome usually isn’t serious.
-For most people, the allergic reaction is limited to itching or minor swelling.
-Less than 2% of people with OAS experience a serious allergic reaction called anaphylaxis.
-Anaphylaxis makes it hard to breathe and can be life-threatening.
+For most people, the reaction is limited to itching or minor swelling.
+Very few people with OAS experience a serious allergic reaction called anaphylaxis.
+Anaphylaxis may make it hard to breathe or cause dangerously low blood pressure.
+Call 911 or go to the emergency room if you have difficulty breathing, weakness, dizziness or other symptoms of anaphylaxis.

 Advertisement

-Fruits, vegetables and nuts can cause oral allergy syndrome.
-They have proteins that look similar to pollen proteins, so your body reacts the same way it would to a tree, grass or plant allergen.
-It’s like a piece of a puzzle that’s just close enough to the right shape that you’re certain it’s in the right spot — even when it’s not.
-Which foods you react to depends on what other allergies you have.
+You might hear this called cross-reactivity.
+It’s like a piece of a puzzle that’s just close enough to the right shape that you’re certain it’s in the correct spot — even when it’s not.

 If you’re allergic to certain pollens, you’re more likely to be allergic to related foods.
+Some people have symptoms with only one food.
+Others react to many foods.
 You won’t be allergic to every food associated with a pollen, and sometimes you can be allergic to foods without being allergic to pollen.

 Birch tree pollen